betterlink/betterlink-distribution/README.md

 If you are interested in creating a new distribution, please consider updating the `data-script-source` attribute (as exampled in the source of current options).
 This will help us understand the use of Betterlink before individual sites enable this feature for everybody.

-Note that some sites (ex: github.com) enforce a Content Security Policy that prevents loading external resources, as we attempt to do with these extensions.

 <h2>Chrome Extension <small>(to install locally)</small></h2>